Subscription Business Model: Using it in Your Business

 The Payment System

 Payment systems have traditionally been a headache for companies in the subscription business model.
 That’s not the case any longer.
 There’s no need to setup a merchant account and gateway, implement security measures, pay for expensive and difficult to use software, and then hire a programmer in order to implement it.
 With MoonClerk, you can accept recurring payments on your website in as little as 10 minutes.
-And, MoonClerk will work for you customers on their smartphones, tablets and computers.
+And, MoonClerk will work for your customers on their smartphones, tablets and computers.

 Photo by Flickr user ErikLeenaars